Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts.md

 ---
 title: Managing accounts
 linkTitle: Managing accounts
-description: Access the accounts area of the interface to manage aspects of your Platform account.
 weight: 10
 date: 2021-08-12
 ---
+Access the accounts section of the interface to manage your Platform account.

 ## Account left navigation